Revised August 2013

 The only record released by us was a single 'You Can't Take It Away' with 'Let Me Walk With You' on Polydor BM 56059.
 The label issue date given is 1966 but it was definitely cut in 1965.
 There is a distinct leaning towards northern soul in the track A-side.
 Note that the record company had also altered the name including a hyphen so it read "CON-CHORDS".
 Unfortunately some of the band had a strong leaning towards that type of Soul/Motown stuff The Beatles had recorded on their first two albums and this caused a change in direction after hearing Cliff Bennett's versions of some great similar soul stuff.

 Note: an acetate pressing of The Con-chords recorded at Hollick & Taylor was recently discovered.
 Dating from the early 1960s, the two tracks on it were 'I'm Okay' and an instrumental titled 'Magambo'.
 (JRW)

-We went our separate ways in late 1965 (Roger Harris went on to join Danny King's Mayfair Set).
+We went our separate ways in late 1965 (Roger Harris went on to join Danny King's Mayfair Set and Bob Doyle went on to play bass in Blaises and later Sight and Sound).
 I got married and lost interest in the music scene for a few years but bumped into Roy Wood several times with Jeff Lynne at St. Andrews.
 I often wonder if that night back in late September 1962 when I saw The Beatles was the first time Denny Laine ever met Paul McCartney which resulted in the eventual formation of 'Wings'?